mattcolman/jira-commit-msg-hook/README.md

 # Jira commit msg hook

+## OH MY
+After almost finishing this package I found https://github.com/bk201-/jira-prepare-commit-msg which works perfectly, so just use that!!

+## Why?

 Installing Jira commit msg hook into your project will mean everyone contributing code to your project will automatically tag each commit with it's associated issue key based off the branch name.